platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 *and* all of the files within the `languagetool` directory.
 The Java app's code base includes only the files within the `languagetool` directory.

-In that case, your `applications.yaml` file must contain 2 entries, one for the `main` app and second one for `languagetool` app.
+In this case, your `applications.yaml` file must contain 2 entries, one for the `main` app and second one for the `languagetool` app.

 {{< note >}}

-  `languagetool` app needs to define an additional [`source.root` setting](/create-apps/app-reference.html#root-directory) as code base is not at the root directory level, but inside `languagetool/` directory.
+The `.platform` directory is located at the root, separate from your apps.
+It contains all the needed configuration files to set up the routing, services and behavior of each app.
+Since the code base of the `languagetool` app lives in a different directory (`languagetool/`), you need to [change the source root](#change-the-source-root-of-your-app) of the `languagetool` app.

 {{< /note >}}

+Once your repository is organized, you can use a configuration similar to the following:

 ```yaml
 # .platform/applications.yaml